 Each employee placed on the new CTC 3. (b) roster will be provided prior rights to their former work now included in the CTC.
-Current assignments retained in the new CTC will not be rebulletined. assignments former Should any abolished Of subsequently be CTC other with consolidated assignments, there will be no prior rights to those assignments. should those former CNW assignments be reestablished within six (6) months of their abolishment or consolidation, prior newty Any rights shall apply.

-established assignments will not be subject to prior rights.
+Current assignments retained in the new CTC will not be rebulletined. assignments former any Should abolished 30 be subsequently CTC with other consolidated assignments, there will be no prior rights to those assignments. should those former CNW assignments be reestablished within six (6) months of their abolishment or consolidation, prior Any newty shall apply. rights established assignments will not be subject to prior rights.
 The new CTC seniority roster will indicate prior rights in the following manner:

-C).
-Omaha
+D. Omaha